Nabtesco Corporate Governance Basic PolicyOpenClose

-1. The System ensuring that Directors and employees perform their duties in compliance with laws and the Articles of Incorporation
+1. The System to ensure that Directors, Executive Officers and employees perform their duties in compliance with laws and the Articles of Incorporation

-- (i) Directors and employees shall comply with the Nabtesco Way and the Nabtesco Group Code of Ethics as the basis of appropriate and fair business activities, shall behave in accordance with social norms/ethics as members of society, and shall endeavor to establish and maintain a sound corporate culture.
+- (i) Directors, Executive Officers and employees shall comply with the Nabtesco Way and the Nabtesco Group Code of Ethics as the basis of appropriate and fair business activities, shall behave in accordance with social norms/ethics as members of society, and shall endeavor to establish and maintain a sound corporate culture.

-- (ii) (The Board of) Directors shall make proper decisions on important management matters stipulated in laws and regulations, the Articles of Incorporation, the Board of Directors’ rules, the Responsibility and Authority Regulations, etc.
+- (ii) (The Board of) Directors and Executive Officers shall make proper decisions on important management matters stipulated in laws and regulations, the Articles of Incorporation, the Board of Directors’ rules, the Responsibility and Authority Regulations, etc.

-- (iv) Directors and employees shall ensure the rationality, adequacy and legality of their decisions by actively and thoroughly hearing the expert opinions of expert staff members of the Head Office and/or outside experts during decision-making and performance of duties.
+- (iv) Directors, Executive Officers and employees shall ensure the rationality, adequacy and legality of their decisions by actively and thoroughly hearing the expert opinions of expert staff members of the Head Office and/or outside experts during decision-making and performance of duties.

-- (v) The Board of Directors shall make use of the multifaceted and impartial advice provided by Outside Directors and Audit & Supervisory Board Member (Independent) to make appropriate decisions.
+- (v) The Board of Directors shall make use of the multifaceted and impartial advice provided by Outside Directors and Audit & Supervisory Board Members (Independent) to make appropriate decisions.

 - (vi) In order to promote the compliance of the Group, the Compliance Committee shall be set up as an advisory body of the Board of Directors.
 The Committee shall deliberate important matters, etc. concerning compliance and report to the Board of Directors.

-- (vii) To assist the CEO in promoting compliance, organizations responsible for promoting compliance shall be set up to review compliance systems in accordance with social conditions, revision of laws, etc., and to provide training on compliance to Directors and employees.
+- (vii) To assist the CEO in promoting compliance, organizations responsible for promoting compliance shall be set up to review compliance systems in accordance with social conditions, revision of laws, etc., and to provide training on compliance to Directors, Executive Officers and employees.

-- (viii) Directors and employees shall be obliged to report any misconduct within the Group, and a corporate ethics hotline shall be established and operated as one of the methods to achieve this.
+- (viii) Directors, Executive Officers and employees shall be obliged to report any misconduct within the Group, and a corporate ethics hotline shall be established and operated as one of the methods to achieve this.
 The person who used this corporate ethics hotline will not be treated unfavorably on the grounds of having made such reports.

 - (ix) To ensure the adequacy of financial reports, an internal control system over financial reports and a system to evaluate its validity shall be developed and operated.

-- (i) Directors shall properly prepare, store and manage the following information (in written form or on electromagnetic record; the same applies hereinafter) on the performance of their duties in keeping with their respective duties and in accordance with laws and company regulations.
+- (i) Directors and Executive Officers shall properly prepare, store and manage the following information (in written form or on electromagnetic record; the same applies hereinafter) on the performance of their duties in keeping with their respective duties and in accordance with laws and company regulations.

 - (a) Minutes of general shareholders’ meetings and related documentation